-Two days later, Bild's story about Gotze's move had broken and BVB had no choice but to confirm it the next morning, on the eve of the club's Champions League semifinal with Real Madrid, providing a convenient smokescreen for the Hoeness story.
+Two days later, Bild's story about Gotze's move had broken and BVB had no choice but to confirm it the next morning, on the eve of their Champions League semi-final with Real Madrid, providing a convenient smokescreen for the Hoeness story.

 "It could have happened at a worse time.
 Like four hours before the game," Klopp joked at his pre-match press conference.
 "But on a scale of one to 10, this is a nine."
 He also issued a plea for Dortmund fans to get behind the whole team, even Gotze, in the match.

 It clearly worked.
-Dortmund won 4-1, with Robert Lewandowski scoring all of the goals.
+Dortmund won 4-1, with Robert Lewandowski scoring all of their goals.

 So what had turned his head?
 There was a sporting factor that contributed to his decision.
 "The reason Gotze is leaving?
 He's Guardiola's target," said Klopp at the first press conference after the deal was announced.

-After Klopp's side lost to Bayern in the Champions League final, it returned to Germany, with Gotze being greeted by a chorus of boos.
-The club's anger was compounded in November when Gotze rose from the bench to score the first goal in a 3-0 win for Guardiola's side at Signal Iduna Park.
+After Klopp's side lost to Bayern in the Champions League final, they returned to Germany, with Gotze being greeted by a chorus of boos.
+Their anger was compounded in November when Gotze rose from the bench to score the first goal in a 3-0 win for Guardiola's side at Signal Iduna Park.

 What had seemed impossible a year ago to Dortmund fans had become a grim reality.